Logical log files and ongoing processing

 Dependent RBA/LRSN Value

-Log Master for DB2 stores a dependent RBA/LRSN value when any of the following conditions exist for a transaction (unit of recovery) that is selected by an ongoing log scan:
+Log Master stores a dependent RBA/LRSN value when any of the following conditions exist for a transaction (unit of recovery) that is selected by an ongoing log scan:

 The transaction is committed within the range of the log scan